euphoriatek/Bettergram-iOS/README.md

    ```

 4. Open `Telegram.xcworkspace` file in Xcode.
 Choose any Simulator, for example, iPhone 8 (but not a real iOS device connected to Mac).
 Build the project.

+5. Create Debug and Release configurations for SSignalKit

+6. Change Signing Automatically & Team None for SSignalKit and MtProtoKit (this both are submodules so you're we can't push it)